sebastrogers/zapimoveis_scraper/README.md

 A scraper that gathers data from [Zap Imóveis](http://zapimoveis.com.br) website.

 ## Installation
-You will need to have docker installed in your machine in order to pull and run [Splash](http://splash.readthedocs.io/).
+You need to have docker installed in your machine in order to pull and run [Splash](http://splash.readthedocs.io/).

 |Major requirements|
 |-|